-Human Resources Management BUS 311
+Human Resources ManagementBUS 3113 crs.

-3 crs.
 3 hrs.

-This course is a survey treatment of human

-I his course is a survey treatment of human resources management attempting to acquaint students with the various aspects of Human Resources Management.
+This course is a survey treatment of human resources management attempting to acquaint students with the various aspects of Human Resources Management.
 It introduces the student to the realm of the Human Resources Manager.